parag155/PTP_Beagleplay-BBB/README.md

 ---
 ***Mounting the disk images***

-If for some reason you need to access the disk image internals inorder to make some changes a config file for both the boards and the a way to mount the disk images is provided in this section you can modify the internals , but do remeber that after modyifing anything in the rootfile system or the kernel configuration those changes are needed to be made back into the orignal image somehow.
+If for some reason you need to access the disk image internals inorder to make some changes a config file for both the boards and the a way to mount the disk images is provided in this section you can modify the internals , but do remeber that after modyifing anything in the rootfile system or the kernel configuration those changes are needed to be made back into the orignal image.

 ***Mounting the disk images***
 **$ sudo losetup -P /dev/loop31 output/core-image**